Domestic Violence Overview

 This two-part strategy reduces domestic violence's lethality by reducing access to the most common means of murder and increases access to rehabilitative services to break the cycle of abuse in the future.
 Guns are overwhelmingly the weapon used in domestic violence-related homicides.
 Women are twice as likely to be killed in a multiple-victim incident, often where a woman and several family members are killed.
 Firearms are also very commonly used to terrorize and intimidate victims and survivors of domestic violence.
 An estimated 4.5 million women in the United States alive today have been threatened by an intimate partner with a gun.
 In Texas, in 2018, 59% of perpetrators of domestic violence-related homicide used a firearm to kill their partner.

 Collaborative Commission on Domestic Violence

-The Collaborative Commission on Domestic Violence (CCDV) is hosting the inaugural Domestic Violence Awareness Symposium, a virtual event that will offer sessions specifically designed for professionals in the legal and nonprofit sectors, on October 29 - 30, 2020.
+The Collaborative Commission on Domestic Violence (CCDV) is hosting the 2nd Annual Domestic Violence Awareness Symposium in October 2021.
+The symposium is an event that will offer sessions specifically designed for professionals in the legal and nonprofit sectors.

 What is the Collaborative Commission on Domestic Violence?